Karthikdude/DNS-Security-Box/README.md

 **Author:** Karthik S Sathyan
 **Date:** 20 October 2024
-**Project Description:** This project provides a detailed explanation of significant DNS security initiatives, frameworks, and awareness efforts as presented in the DNS security document.
+**Project Description:** This project provides a detailed explanation of significant DNS security initiatives, frameworks, and awareness.
 These highlighted initiatives are essential to understanding the practical steps being taken to enhance DNS security and prevent abuse.

 ---